IlyaTsyganov/DOOMEternalSpeedrunMod/README.md

 3. Cell door after Priest Key pick-up opens faster
 4. Expand Priest Key door interaction area
 5. Remove invisible obstacles on top platform in "Rocket Arena"
-6. Add bounce pad trigger near Xiae boost in "Rocket Arena"
+6. Add xiaeboost trigger in "Rocket Arena"
+7. Added despawn trigger for Rocket Arena next to the skull button before Station of Inquisition
-7. Remove delay after "Station of Inquisition"
+8. Remove delay after "Station of Inquisition"
-8. Remove delays in "Base Entrance", removed cutscene
+9. Remove delays in "Base Entrance", shorten the cutscene
-9. Add teleporter to skip the elevator ride after "Base Entrance", add faster button activation(for this, I added custom volume trigger near the portal)
+10. Add teleporter to skip the elevator ride after "Base Entrance", add faster button activation(for this, I added custom volume trigger near the portal)
-10. Remove SSG cutscene, add faster pit floor and mecha-zombie cell doors, remove delays in "Pit"
+11. Remove SSG cutscene, add faster pit floor and mecha-zombie cell doors, remove delays in "Pit"
-11. Faster gate opening after skull button before the crystal
+12. Faster gate opening after skull button before the crystal
-12. Remove delay before the cell gate in "Shifting Elevators" encounter
+13. Remove delay before the cell gate in "Shifting Elevators" encounter
-13. Faster elevator ride before "Steven"
+14. Faster elevator ride before "Steven"
-14. Remove cutscene and delays in "Steven", SSG podium descends faster
+15. Remove cutscene and delays in "Steven", SSG podium descends faster
-15. Faster elevator after "Forge of Transfiguration"
+16. Faster elevator after "Forge of Transfiguration"
-16. Remove delay in "Promenade of Culling", remove cutscene and add faster door opening
+17. Remove delay in "Promenade of Culling", remove cutscene and delay for door opening
+18. Add a meathook node in Cultist Base in Promenade of Culling
+19. Rework "Final Cultist Key Door" encounter: now you can't softlock, you don't have to activate the yellow door since it's removed, so after the encounters starts there's a delay before imps and hell knight spawn
-17. Faster button activation and remove the cutscene and teleportation after punching Goroth in "Final Cultist Key Door"
+20. Faster button activation and remove the cutscene and teleportation after punching Goroth in "Final Cultist Key Door"
-18. Faster elevator and faster button activation after Goroth
+21. Faster elevator and faster button activation after Goroth
-19. Add teleporter to skip the elevator before "Station of Annointment"
+22. Add teleporter to skip the elevator before "Station of Annointment"
-20. Remove the cutscene, faster gate opening in "Station of Annointment"
+23. Remove the cutscene, faster gate opening in "Station of Annointment"
-21. End of the Level after activating the skull button on a train
+24. End of the Level after activating the skull button on a train

 # Doom Hunter Base
 1. Remove one delay in "Train"
 2. Remove delay before teleportation to train, add teleporters to train, speed up the train
 3. "Station of Redemption" is like in 1.1 version (no extra demons)
 4. Remove delay in "First Laser Room"
+5. Removed 3 pane glass doors
-5. Remove delays and cutscene in "Tower of Baphomet"
+6. Remove delays and cutscene in "Tower of Baphomet"

 # Super Gore Nest
 1. Removed delay before the cutscene in "Mixom Square"